 To be an independent expat in Morocco, you must speak intermediate French.
 Otherwise, you will spend a lot of time on translations, which often leads to misinterpretations.

 My story of learning French is long and complicated.
 It started at the Vilnius Academy of Arts, where I studied Art history.
-Imagine, after 2 years of studying French, I only knew how to say “Bonjour”.
+After 2 years of studying French, I only knew how to say “Bonjour”.
 I regret being lazy, but the teachers were so boring.
 Of course, the lack of motivation was an important factor.

 Then, some years ago, I attended a French group course in Vilnius, Lithuania.
-Again, after 3 months of studies, I only learned how to say “au revoir”.
-Besides, I had private French classes in Amsterdam, the teacher was great, but because of my intense travels, the classes were too irregular.
+But, again, after 3 months of studies, I only learned how to say “au revoir”.
+Besides, I had private French classes in Amsterdam, and the teacher was great, but because of my intense travels, the classes were too irregular.

-Honestly, I lost hope to master French.
-Then, in 2019 July, I decided to give the last try and subscribed for an intense summer course in the same L’Institut Français in Marrakech.
+Honestly, I lost hope of mastering French.
+Then, in July 2019, I decided to give the last try and subscribed for an intense summer course in the same L’Institut Français in Marrakech.
 The 30 hours course cost only 950 Dh (around 90 euro) and guess what – after finishing it I understand and can speak basic French!

 The key to success was the amazing and experienced teacher, Mr Ait Baaya, forcing us to speak from the very first day.
-We almost didn’t study grammar, it came into our heads.
+We almost didn’t study grammar; it came into our heads.
 His philosophical conversations about learning French and stories about Morocco were incredible.
-He made me believe that good and devoted teachers still exist.
+He made me believe that excellent and devoted teachers still exist.

 Now, I am so happy being able to make an appointment with the doctor, hairdresser, accountant and my only Darija and French-speaking drivers.

 Of course, it is not enough to attend a course to master French.
-You need to practise daily and talk talk talk… My next step is to continue the French course and practise as much as possible.
+You need to practise daily and talk talk talk… So my next step is to continue the French course and practise as much as possible.